Using Social media as an individual is a very different experience than using social media for business.

 The HootSuite blog recommends experimenting with targeted ads to notice real-time results.
 These paid ads are relatively inexpensive but offer a significant increase in visibility that you can see in real-time.
 Most ads report back letting you know how many users saw the ad and what the conversion was.
 With targeted ads, you can control who sees the ad, filtering by age, gender, job, interests, and more.
 Yes, you will have to spend some money to run ads.

 If you are a local company, you could showcase your staff each week on social media.
-For example, a local restaurant here in Toronto, Eggspectation on the Esplanade features a staff member (from the owner to the head chef, to the wait staff) each Thursday on their Facebook page.
-It’s helped the staff feel good about being part of the restaurant and shows the customers some of the team running the show.
+For example, a local restaurant could feature a staff member (from the owner to the head chef, to the wait staff) each Thursday on their Facebook page.
+This could help the staff feel good about being part of the restaurant and shows the customers some of the team running the show.

 That is right, part of your strategy.
 The key point being that you need a sound marketing strategy first, then you choose which channels and tactics best fit to execute your strategy.
 Maintaining active social media accounts is an important factor in modern business.
 Don’t ignore it!